-You will create a personal portfolio of work based on the theme of Natural Forms and associated subthemes.
-Your teacher will guide you through the course and allow you increasing independence as you develop as an artist.
+You will create a personal portfolio of work based on a range of chosen themes.
+Your teacher will guide you through the course building on skills taught at KS3 and introducing new ones.
+As your skills and confidence grow you will gain increasing independence as you develop as an artist.
 You will have an opportunity to explore a range of 2D and 3D skills: including painting, drawing, printmaking, ceramics and mixed media.
 For the exam in Year 11 you will create a body of work based on an externally-set theme.